 DepEd Order No. 32, s.
 2017: Gender-Responsive Basic Education Policy in 2017 ensures integration of gender equality, gender equity, gender sensitivity, non-discrimination, and human rights principles in the provision and governance of basic education.

 Implementation of DepEd Order No. 31, s.
 2018: Comprehensive Sexuality Education in 2018 and CHED Memorandum Order No. 01, s.
 2015, established the Policies and Guidelines on Gender and Development in CHED and Higher Education Institutions and the GAD Focal Point System and the integration of gender equality in higher education’s curriculum development, research, and extension programs, among others.

 The PCW relaunched the Gender and Development Transformation and Institutionalization through Mainstreaming of Programs, Agenda, Linkages, and Advocacies (GADtimpala) as its official awards and incentives system.
-It recognizes deserving entities, government agencies, and local government units for their outstanding performance in gender mainstreaming and effective implementation of gender-responsive programs that visibly impact women’s rights, achieving gender equality and women’s empowerment, and transforming the lives of women and men.
+It recognizes deserving entities, government agencies, and local government units for their outstanding performance in gender mainstreaming and the effective implementation of gender-responsive programs that visibly impact women’s rights, achieve gender equality and women’s empowerment, and transform the lives of women and men.

 The Media Gender Equality Committee relaunched the Gender Fair Media Guidebook.
 It is a practical reference for the media in recalibrating their practice to promote gender sensitivity in their core processes, including conceptualization, creation, presentation, and distribution of media products.
 4

 As of May 2018, 308 government agencies have already updated their GAD Focal Point System.5

 The PCW re-certified five local learning hubs and currently has 132 Gender Resource Pool members who help the Commission further promote gender mainstreaming and implementation of the Magna Carta of Women down to the barangay level.
 6

 RA 11148: Kalusugan at Nutrisyon ng Mag-Nanay Act; ensures the health safety of both mother and child in the early stages after giving birth.